370417/fancyground/README.md

 The source code for Fancyground is licensed under [GNU GPLv3](LICENSE.txt) or any later version.

 The Fancyground icon is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 It uses maestro chess pieces made by sadsnake1.

+The font used in the logo is Crimson Pro licenced under OFL-1.1.
+That doesn't require attribution, but it's getting some anyway.